yuan0629/Varying-Coefficient-Disease-Mapping/README.md

 **map.RData**: the adjacency matrix of 328 counties in Taiwan.

 ## Reference
-Spatiotemporal Varying Coefficient Model for Respiratory Disease Mapping in Taiwan, Feifei Wang, Congyuan Duan, Yang Li, Hui Huang, and Ben-Chang Shia. _Biostatistics(To appear)_
+Spatiotemporal Varying Coefficient Model for Respiratory Disease Mapping in Taiwan.
+Feifei Wang, Congyuan Duan, Yang Li, Hui Huang, and Ben-Chang Shia. _Biostatistics(To appear)_